 Before the Age of Empires, climax forests stretched from Morocco along North African shores, all the way around the Med to Portugal and out again to Afghanistan, and then northwards past the Baltic.
 More forests, lost since, covered the rest of the planet.
 The weather was milder then and the sea was full of monster fish.

 Ecocide through unbridled weapon management is not unique to our age.
 We have merely mechanized our worst habits and aggravated their ill effects enormously.
-Humanity has already destroyed half the tree cover that once stood on Earth, most of it very recently.
+Humanity has already destroyed half the tree cover that once stood on Earth, most of it gone very recently.

 It’s up to the Learners of the world to replant and restock everything.